Daggubati9/PPT.github.io/Day 4_Virtual Machine.md

 ## Q5: How do scaling and ingress work together?
 A: Horizontal scaling creates multiple pods for a service, and the ingress controller routes traffic to the right pod automatically.
 This ensures balanced and efficient traffic flow.

+## ✅ Round Robin, Load Balancing, Private & Public:-

+## Q1: What is load balancing?
+A: Load balancing is the process of distributing network or application traffic across multiple servers or instances to ensure no single resource is overwhelmed, improving performance and reliability.

+## Q2: What is the round robin mechanism in load balancing?
+A: Round robin is a simple method where requests are sent to servers one after another in a circular order.
+It doesn't consider server health or load—just distributes evenly.

+## Q3: What's the difference between public and private services?

+Public services are accessible over the internet, like a website.

+Private services are only accessible within a secured internal network, such as a company’s backend API or internal tools.

+## Q4: How are load balancers used with public and private services?

+Public Load Balancer directs internet traffic to public-facing services.

+Internal Load Balancer distributes traffic inside a private network, often for microservices or internal APIs.